 Choosing the right bell boots in 2025 means considering your horse's unique needs and the latest advancements in equine protection.
 Follow these five expert steps to ensure your horse stays comfortable, safe, and ready for any challenge.

-Step 1: Assess Your Horse’s Needs
+Step 1: Figure Out What Your Horse Really Needs

 Begin by evaluating your horse's daily routine, discipline, and risk factors.
 Ask yourself: Does your horse participate in jumping, dressage, or western events?
 Do they spend hours in turnout or have a history of hoof or heel injuries?